What are automated rules?

 Note: You can choose ads from multiple ad sets, i.e. pick a couple from one ad set, then go to another ad set and pick ads there.

-The other filtering options can help you pick items based on the name, status, delivery, or objective of the entities.
+The other filtering options can help you pick items based on the name, status, delivery, objective, or campaign/ad set/ad metrics of the entities (the latter is for Facebook only).
 Filters vary depending on the platform.
-For Facebook Ads, they are the following:

 Please also note that if the level the rule is applied to and in the filter are not the same, the matching principle might be different: